PrivoxAnon1/privox/docs/contribute.rst

    ./producer/install.sh

 This will install the TTS and STT packages and create the necessary directory structure which is basically a subdirectory named 'logs' to stick the log file output in.
+It will also test each STT model and TTS voice.
+This is to preload the models so they are already loaded once you begin producing.

+You will only do this once.
+Depending on your system it could take close to 15 minutes to complete.

 .. _my-section: